andriisem/odoo-code-1/README.rst

 This extension contributes the following settings:

-* `odoo-code.paths`: path to folder which contains workspace files
+* `odoo-code.workspace-paths`: path to folder which contains workspace files